tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/morning_lesson.md

 Writing a function to determine if a word is a Palindrome.

-Work in layers, one layer at a time.
+Pseudo-code and work in layers, one layer at a time.
 Don't jump ahead until each piece has been tested and works.

 * reverse the word (how?)
 * check if the word is the same as the reverse (how?)